MYLE-01/battery_replacement/README.md

 So all we need to do is tell a python script  the entity_id of battery and its date we replace it and run it once a day and at startup of home assistant

-remember: the maths is base on the % level of the battery at the script was ran and date date it was given.
+remember: the maths is base on the % level at the battery the script was ran and date date it was given.

 ```yaml
 - sensor.dryer_door_battery , 01/01/2020